Ben Bartosik

 01. Monsters

-What Godzilla can teach us about storytelling and context.
-Written in 2018.
+What Godzilla can teach us about storytelling and context (2018).

 Whenever misfortune threatened his people, Rabbi Israel Baal Shem Tov would retreat to the forest, light the fire, say the prayer and the misfortune would be avoided.
 In the passing of time this task fell to a second rabbi who knew both the place in the forest and the prayer but not how to light the fire.
 Nevertheless the misfortune was avoided.
 A third rabbi knew only the place; the prayer and the fire had been forgotten.
 But this too was enough and the misfortune was avoided.
 Finally the task fell to Rabbi Israel of Rizhyn who knew neither the place nor the fire nor the prayer.
 All he could do was tell the story.
 And it was sufficient.